joelhelbling/ignorance/README.md

 ```

-The above example would result in this in the ignore file:
+The above example would result in this:

 ```
 # added by HandyBankUtil